 Week by Week Schedule

 - Signals in radiocommunications, deterministic and random.
 Signals in time and frequency domain, signal spectrum, noise.
-Survey of characterististics mobile systems first, second and third generation.
+Survey of characterististics mobile systems first, second, third and fourth generation.

 - Radio channel, channel characteristics.
 Antennas for base and mobile stations.